 MinVolume Field

-For FAK instruction, THOST_FTDC_VC_AV means any volume, while THOST_FTDC_VC_MV means the minimum volume.
+For FAK instructions, THOST_FTDC_VC_AV means any volume, while THOST_FTDC_VC_MV means the minimum volume.
 If THOST_FTDC_VC_MV is set, investors should specify the minimum volume that needs to be filled.
 If the volume can be filled is less than the MinVolume, the entire order will be canceled and no volume will be filled.

 CombOffsetFlag Field